denis-jullien/CANPeek/README.md

 > ⚠️ This is **AI slop** — but useful slop.

 The goal was rapid prototyping, not pristine architecture.
 Use it, improve it, rewrite parts of it — all contributions are welcome.
-AI also wrote this README and didnt

 ## Features